-The following are the entry and clearance procedures for Antigua and Barbuda.
+The below list are the normal entry and clearance procedures for Antigua and Barbuda.
+Please note this includes additional procedures due to the COVID-19 Pandemic in bold.

 - Come along the dock at any one of the marinas and fly a yellow “Q” (quarantine) flag from a conspicuous point high in the rigging of a sailing vessel or the bridge of a motor yacht.

 - All passengers and crew will remain on board the vessel or yacht until clearance has been obtained.
+Port Health must clear the vessel before any other clearance procedures take place.
 The Master only may proceed ashore to the customs and immigration office.
 No other crew members are allowed ashore until the entry procedures have been completed.
 Masters of vessels arriving after hours must make certain no crew member is allowed ashore until entry procedure has been completed at the first available opportunity.

 - Masters of vessels wishing to cruise must check with the local Port Authority for permission to do so.
 A valid cruising permit entitles a vessel to cruise anywhere in Antigua and Barbuda waters unless an area has been specifically prohibited to navigation or is in the interest of national security.
 The National Parks Authority and Antigua Port Authority regulations must be adhered to whilst the vessel is in Antigua and Barbuda waters.